Chow groups of tensor triangulated categories: Abstract

 \section{Abstract}

-We recall P. Balmer's definition of tensor-triangular Chow group for a tensor-triangulated category $\mathcal{K}$ and explore some of its properties.
+We recall P. Balmer's definition of tensor triangular Chow group for a tensor triangulated category $\mathcal{K}$ and explore some of its properties.
 We give a proof that for a suitably nice scheme $X$ it recovers the usual notion of Chow group from algebraic geometry when we put~$\mathcal{K} = \Dperf(X)$.
-Furthermore, we identify a class of functors for which tensor-triangular Chow groups behave functorially and show that (for suitably nice schemes) proper push-forward and flat pull-back of algebraic cycles can be interpreted as being induced by their derived functors between the bounded derived categories of the involved schemes.
-We also compute some examples for stable categories from modular representation theory, where we obtain tensor-triangular cycle groups with torsion coefficients.
-This illustrates our point of view that tensor-triangular cycles are elements of a certain Grothendieck group, rather than $\mathbb{Z}$-linear combinations of closed subspaces of some topological space.
-We finish by extending Balmer's definition to the relative setting, where a tensor-triangulated category acts on a triangulated one, which leads us to the notion of relative tensor-triangular Chow groups.
+Furthermore, we identify a class of functors for which tensor triangular Chow groups behave functorially and show that (for suitably nice schemes) proper push-forward and flat pull-back of algebraic cycles can be interpreted as being induced by the derived inverse and direct image functors between the bounded derived categories of the involved schemes.
+We also compute some examples for derived and stable categories from modular representation theory, where we obtain tensor triangular cycle groups with torsion coefficients.
+This illustrates our point of view that tensor triangular cycles are elements of a certain Grothendieck group, rather than $\mathbb{Z}$-linear combinations of closed subspaces of some topological space.